 WHEREAS, each of the parties is more than 18 years of age, and they desire to confirm their separation and to make arrangements in connection therewith, including the settlement and adjustment of their property rights and other rights, responsibilities, and obligations growing out of their marital relationship; and

 WHEREAS, after mature consideration and judgment, each party having had the opportunity to seek independent legal counsel from an attorney of his or her respective choice, each party believes it is in his or her own respective best interests to enter into this Separation Agreement and Property Settlement and each party considers this Agreement to be fair, reasonable and equitable; and

 WHEREAS, each party has read this Agreement, fully understands the terms, conditions and provisions hereof and deems such to be fair, just, and equitable;

 NOW, THEREFORE, in consideration of the premises, the mutual promises and undertakings herein contained and for other good and valuable consideration, the receipt of which is hereby acknowledged, each party stipulates, agrees and covenants with the other as follows:

 2. Interference.
-Husband and Wife each shall be free from interference, restraint, authority and control, direct or indirect, by the other, as fully as if he or she were single and unmarried.
+John and Mary each shall be free from interference, restraint, authority and control, direct or indirect, by the other, as fully as if he or she were single and unmarried.
 Neither party hereto shall hereafter disturb, annoy, molest, harass or in any way interfere with the other, directly or indirectly, nor compel or endeavor to compel the other to cohabit or dwell with him or her.

 5. Employment.
 Each of the parties may, for his or her separate benefit, engage in any employment, business or profession he or she may choose.